INTRODUCTION

 MAINTAINING JOINT HEALTH AND MOBILITY

 As the body ages, joint health becomes increasingly important.
 Arthritis, stiffness and reduced flexibility can limit movement and affect quality of life.
-Omega-3s help lubricate joints, reduce cartilage breakdown and alleviate pain associated with conditions like osteoarthritis and rheumatoid arthritis.
+Omega-3 fatty acids help lubricate joints, reduce cartilage breakdown and alleviate pain associated with conditions like osteoarthritis and rheumatoid arthritis.
 Studies suggest that individuals who consume omega-3s regularly experience:

-By supporting joint function, omega-3 fatty acids support healthy ageing, enabling older adults to stay physically active and maintain their independence.
+By supporting joint function, omega-3 fatty acids promote healthy ageing, helping older adults remain active and independent.

 ENHANCING MOOD AND EMOTIONAL WELLBEING